Where to Stay in Berlin, Germany: The Best Hotels & Areas

 Charlottenburg

-✓ Top neighbourhood to stay in the city for shopping & culture
+✓ Top neighborhood in Berlin for shopping & culture

 In the grips of West Berlin, Charlottenburg had less catching up to do than the eastern districts upon Germany’s reunification.
-During the intra-war period Charlottenburg was Berlin’s most modern sector.
-It was also the city’s most important cultural centre.
+During the intra-war period, Charlottenburg was Berlin’s most modern sector and its most important cultural center.

 With Prenzlauer Berg, Kreuzberg & Friedrichshain beckoning Berliners, Charlottenburg lost its once booming popularity.
-Still, it’s, arguably, the best place to shop in the city.
+Still, it’s arguably the best place to go shopping in the city.

 Charlottenburg is Berlin’s premier district for unloading your Euros in style.
 Shopaholics will love shopping at the upscale boutiques along Kurfürstendamm.
-Charlottenburg is also home to Kaufhaus des Westens (KaDeWe).
-The massive complex is continental Europe’s biggest department store.
+Bring plenty of Euros along as you browse through Kaufhaus des Westens (KaDeWe).
+This massive complex is continental Europe’s biggest department store.

 Charlottenburg Palace

 Charlottenburg is a little too far from Mitte to be considered comfortable walking distance.
-Getting to the centre of Berlin, however, is just a few U-bahn or S-bahn stops away.
+Getting to the center of Berlin, however, is just a few U-bahn or S-bahn stops away.

-The neighbourhood is close to the city’s top tourist attractions and offers great hotels.
-Charlottenburg is one of the best districts in Berlin for travellers looking for an elegant yet quieter alternative to Mitte.
+The neighborhood is close to the city’s top tourist attractions and offers great hotels.
+Charlottenburg is one of the top districts in Berlin for travelers looking for an elegant yet quieter alternative to Mitte.

 Recommended hotels in Charlottenburg

 There’s a wide selection of sophisticated accommodations in Charlottenburg.
 It’ll suit you well when pinpointing where to stay in Berlin.
-The best hotels in Charlottenburg sit steps away from transit connections, excellent restaurants, and cool cafés.
+The most popular hotels in Charlottenburg are steps away from transit connections, excellent restaurants, and cool cafés.

 • Leonardo Hotel Berlin is a good value 3-star hotel situated in a quiet corner of Charlottenburg.
 It’s located close to the U-bahn (Bismarkstraße) for easy access to the rest of the city.